LearnE-Commerce

 BigBasket Business Model: How India's Largest Online Grocery Cracked Fresh Delivery

-Analysis of how BigBasket pioneered inventory-led online grocery in India, was acquired by Tata for $1.3B, and serves 10M+ customers across 30+ cities.
+Analysis of how BigBasket pioneered inventory-led online grocery in India, was acquired by Tata for $1.3B, and pivoted to 10-minute quick commerce while eyeing a 2026 IPO.

 BigBasket